Introduction

 Installation Procedure for Windows

-This section of the Getting Started Guide explains how to install binary and source distributions of ActiveMQ on a Windows system.
+This section of the Getting Started Guide explains how to install binary and source distributions of ActiveMQ Classic on a Windows system.

 Windows Binary Installation